The Truth About Hotel Overbooking—and What to Do If It Happens to You

 Yes.
 In fact, hotel overbooking is a long-standing and widely accepted practice—not just for hotels, but for airlines and car rental companies, too.

 That said, hotels are expected to “walk” guests—meaning they must relocate them to a comparable property at no additional charge.
 The best hotels do this quickly and with minimal disruption, often going above and beyond to make things right.
+When guests book through trusted partners like AAA Travel, there’s often added advocacy to help ensure these standards are met.

 "In most cases, elite members and frequent guests receive the highest priority and are less likely to be relocated."